deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "We're not on where you're from."

-Warhorse paused, then shrugged.
+WARHORSE paused, then shrugged.
 "Eh, a good habit's a good habit."
 He held up the little brown packages from the ruck.
 "Hungry?"

 "You're eating *now*?
 We only just landed."